garazaFRI/garaza-webpage/README.md

     ```
 5. Submit Pull Request

-We use [Drone CI](https://github.com/drone/drone), generated pages are published in https://github.com/garazaFRI/garazafri.github.io.
+We use GH Actions, generated pages are automatically published in https://github.com/garazaFRI/garazafri.github.io.
-Drone uses custom Docker image https://hub.docker.com/r/matjazp/hugo-ci/.